 The Business Administration major is suited for students who have career goals involving various aspects of management, marketing, or finance.
 Whether students seek careers after graduation in a Fortune 500 company or an entrepreneurial start-up, they will be presented with both the theoretical and practical applications of business concepts.

 The broad academic curriculum and the highly interactive co-curriculum of student organizations and internships are infused with the core values of Wilmington College.
-Within the Business Administration major, students select a track for their concentration where they may choose either Management, Marketing, or Finance.
-In addition, the College offers the Integrated Consulting Experience (ICE) which affords students the opportunity to gain real-world experience for their resumes working on projects with area organizations.
-Beyond the ICE program, internships, a very active business club, and an entrepreneurial center, students can develop their business acumen while pursuing a degree.
+Within the Business Administration major, students select a track for their concentration where they may choose either Banking, Finance, Management or Marketing.

 Whether garnering a major or minor in the Business Administration area, students are prepared for a life of success in a wide variety of careers in large to small corporations, family enterprises, nonprofit organizations, or their own entrepreneurial ventures.

 Quaker Tank is based on the hit TV show “Shark Tank.”
 Join us for the online premiere as four students compete for their shot at $5000!

 The Banking Concentration prepares students for a wide variety of positions in the industry and develops expertise in the core business concepts while including a focus on industry-specific issues.